Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon State and its opponents have gone over the current 54-point total in five of eight games this season.
+- Oregon State has combined with its opponents to score more than 54 points in five of eight games this season.

-- Colorado's games have gone over 54 points in just one opportunity this season.
+- Colorado has combined with its opponents to score more than 54 points in one game this season.

-- The combined points per game average of the two teams, 50.8, is 3.2 points fewer than Saturday's over/under.
+- The two teams combine to average 50.8 points per game, 3.2 less than the over/under in this contest.

-- This contest's total is 2.9 points above the 51.1 these two squads combine to allow per game this season.
+- These two squads combine to allow 51.1 points per game, 2.9 fewer than this contest's over/under.

 - Beavers games this season feature an average total of 60.8 points, a number 6.8 points higher than Saturday's over/under.

-- The 54 over/under in this game is 6.1 points higher than the 47.9 average total in Buffaloes games this season.
+- The 47.9 PPG average total in Buffaloes games this season is 6.1 points fewer than this game's over/under.

 Oregon State Stats and Trends

+- The Beavers have always covered the spread this season when favored by 10.5 points or more.

-- Oregon State has five wins against the spread in eight games this year.
+- Oregon State has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).

-- This season, the Beavers have won ATS in each of their two games as a favorite of 10.5 points or more.

-- Oregon State's games this year have gone over the total in four out of eight opportunities (50%).

-- When Oregon State records more than 24.6 points, it is 5-1 against the spread and 5-1 overall.
+- Oregon State is 5-1 against the spread and 5-1 overall in games when it puts up more than 24.6 points.

-- When Oregon State piles up over 400.5 yards, the team is 4-1 against the spread and 4-1 overall.
+- Oregon State is 4-1 against the spread and 4-1 overall when the team churns out more than 400.5 yards.

 - This year, the Beavers have turned the ball over 13 times, seven more than the Buffaloes' takeaways (6).